- Intro Video

 The country that would be England was incorporated into the Roman Empire but stopped short at the border with Scotland.
 The Pictii and the Scotti ruled supreme in this harsh and mountainous land, and harried the Romans to the point that their Emperor, Hadrian, would finally admit defeat, and scored the western boundary of the empire on the map with a wall that stretched across the country and would finally, keep the Celts out.

 However, Cu Chulainn despised them.
 He despised their finery, their frippery and their predilection for children.
 “Boy loving Romans!” and would delight at going against them at every opportunity.
-Many a centurion lost their life to the berserker rage of Cu Chulainn.
+Many a centurion lost their life to the berserker rage and warp spasm of Cu Chulainn.

 - Who Am I...